nrfconnect/sdk-nrf/doc/nrf/ug_radio_fem.rst

 * :ref:`nRF21540 DK <nrf21540dk_nrf52840>`
 * :ref:`ug_radio_fem_nrf21540_ek`

+Also various Skyworks front-end modules are supported.
-For example SKY66112-11EK also has a 2-pin PA/LNA interface.
+For example, SKY66112-11EK has a 2-pin PA/LNA interface.

 The front-end module feature is supported on the nRF52 and nRF53 Series devices.

 nRF21540 DK
 ===========

-The nRF21540 DK is a development kit that has the nRF52840 device combined with the additional nRF21540 front-end module.
+The nRF21540 DK is a development kit that features the nRF52840 device combined with the additional nRF21540 front-end module.
-You can use it the same way as :ref:`zephyr:nrf52840dk_nrf52840` It is an easy way to start testing front-end modules.
+You can use it the same way as :ref:`zephyr:nrf52840dk_nrf52840`.
+It is an easy way to start testing front-end modules.
-For more details see :ref:`nRF21540 DK <nrf21540dk_nrf52840>`
+For more details, see :ref:`nRF21540 DK <nrf21540dk_nrf52840>`.

 Shields
 =======

-Shields are adds on that you can attach to the development kit to extend its feature and functionalities.
+Shields are add-ons that you can attach to the development kit to extend its feature and functionalities.

 .. _ug_radio_fem_nrf21540_ek: